 So read carefully its instructions on how to clean them to maintain their quality.

 - Take note if your kid slips often

-It might be best to just let your kid crawl or walk around on a floor with no playmat if the latter is becoming a safety hazard.
+It might be best to just let your baby crawl on a tile floors or wooden floors, with no playmat if the latter is becoming a safety hazard.

 If you can find one with non-slip material, then that’s great.